 This is one of the many reasons for the Honors counseling requirement that students meet with their Transfer Center Honors Counselor once per semester.

-Honors matters, even without a partnership.
+Honors matters, even without explicit partnerships.

 Colleges and universities other than these, including all University of California campuses, also consider the value of honors coursework in their evaluations.
 Especially important in California is the fact that participation in an honors program is one of the eight "comprehensive review factors" for transfer applicants to all University of California campuses, whether or not there is an explicit agreement such as those we have with UCI and UCLA.
 UC Berkeley is especially interested in students who have completed a community college honors program.